96boards/website/_posts/2018/11/2018-11-02-up-and-running-with-the-secure96-tpm.md

 [    1.159875] tpm tpm0: A TPM error (256) occurred continue selftest
 [    1.159912] tpm tpm0: starting up the TPM manually
 ```
-This is normal according to previous Infineon documentation.
-My suspicion is that the driver mis-interprets the V-bit in the return code as an error.
+This is normal according to previous Infineon documentation<sup>[3]</sup>.
+My suspicion is that the driver mis-interprets the V-bit in the return code from the TPM as an error.

 There is a potential TPM reset issue with the mezzanine.The TPM reset line is connected to a GPIO rather than a reset circuit.
 I didn’t ultimately see problems with this, but if the TPM doesn’t respond sensibly to the driver initialization attempts, it’s possible to toggle the reset line to the chip via a connected GPIO.
 One clue that there’s a reset issue is if the SPI driver spins reading zeros from the TPM and then times out.